dky/vagrant-to-iso/README.md

 	- Copy custom isolinux.cfg to new iso build directory
 	- Create a new iso file and drop into /vagrant
 	- Run this if you just want a one-off custom CD
-	- statcip.sh script is used to:
+	- staticip.sh script is used to:
 		- Create iso files with static IP addresses for specific sites
 		- Used to label iso files for more than one CD creation